Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

 (optional) write the actucal time to stDebugInformation.dtActualTime := SOME_DT_VAR;

+(optional) to change the Ringbuffer size, set the the iMaxDebugEntries constant in DebugLogParam library parameter.

 call function DebugLog(...) to add a Message to the Ringbuffer.

 Parameters are: